ElliottStarosta/FRC-Algae-Vision-Sim/Proof.md

-# Robot-Algae Interception Simulator: Mathematical Principles
+# FRC Robot-Algae Interception Simulator: Mathematical Principles

 This document explains the mathematical foundations behind the robot-algae interception simulation.
 The simulator models a robot that must intercept moving algae (or a ball) based on physics principles and optimization algorithms.